 In the case of Crafting Metal and Legend Tokens, it’s as simple as their description.
 You can spend them on something you want and then they’re gone.

-Apex Coins allow for more interesting options since they’re the premium currency in Apex Legends.
-The least players can buy is 1,000 Apex Coins for $9.99, which is enough to buy a Legend for 750 and get 250 to spare.
+Apex Coins allow for more interesting options since they’re the premium currency in Apex.
+The smallest amount that players can buy is 1,000 Apex Coins for $9.99, which is enough to buy a Legend for 750 and get 250 to spare.
 Players who buy more Apex Coins get bonuses, like spending $19.99 for 2,000 coins and 150 bonus, 4,000 for $39.00 and 350 bonus, and so on.

-Once players buy Apex Coins, they can spend them as they in the Store.
+Once players buy Apex Coins, they can spend them as they want in the store.
 Anything on that tab can be purchased with these coins.

 The Featured tab shows cosmetic items that can be purchased with Apex Coins for a limited time.
 There’s a countdown on top of the window showing how long the items will stay there.
 When the countdown reaches zero, new items will replace the old ones, and players will have to wait for them to get back to the rotation to buy them with Apex Coins.
 They continue to be available to buy with Crafting Metal, though.